cul-it/ct-patching-scanning/cloudformation/README.md

 Creates Systems Manager Maintenance Windows, Tasks, etc. to implement a basic patching and patch scanning process.

+The outputs of this template provides CLI commands that can be used to trigger out-of-cycle maintenance window tasks.

 ## 30-inspector.yaml

 Creates Inspector configuration run inspector evaluations against targeted instances.

+The output of this template provides a CLI command that can be used to trigger an out-of-cycle assessment run.

 ## 99-test-instances.windows.yaml